finos/common-domain-model/docs/cdm-overview.md

 ## Scope

-The CDM covers OTC derivatives, cash securities, securities financing, commodities, and can expand to include other Capital Markets products and Asset Classes.
+The Common Domain Model (CDM) is a standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.
+It is represented as a domain model and distributed in open source, covering OTC derivatives, cash securities, securities financing, commodities.
+It can expand to include other Capital Markets products and Asset Classes.

+There are no patents involved in the CDM.

 ## CDM 2024 Roadmap
 Below is the full roadmap as ratified by the Steering WG in Jan 2024, subject to change as priorities evolve.